lvalles10/Reimagine-6th/readme.md

 ## File Structure

-**data** - Contains all data present and used in the creation of the mapplication.
+**data** - Contains all spatial data present and used in the creation of the mapplication.
 - ca_counties_small.geojson
 - ca_counties.geojson
 - ca_zipcodes.geojson